Is 98.6°F the Normal Body Temperature for Humans?

 The 98.6°F (37°C) average normal temperature comes study from 1868 by German physician, Carl R. A. Wunderlich, who recorded temperatures of more than 25,000 patients at the University of Liepzig over a period of 16 years.

-There have been more modern studies which have shown a wider range of normal temperatures, see the citations below.
+There have been more modern studies that have shown a wider range of normal temperatures, see the citations below.

 What is the Actual Average Temperature?

-As noted above normal temperatures can range from 97°F (36.1°C) to 99°F (37.2°C) according to Mediineplus.gov.
-Further, women are generally warmer than men on average according to studies and Babies and children often have a little higher range of 97.9°F to 100.4°F and older adults tend to have slightly lower temperatures.
+As noted above normal temperatures can range from 97°F (36.1°C) to 99°F (37.2°C) according to MedlinePlus.gov.
+Further, women are generally warmer than men on average according to studies, and Babies and children often have a little higher range of 97.9°F to 100.4°F and older adults tend to have slightly lower temperatures.
 So currently a range of temperatures are considered normal, there isn’t one normal temp.

 Body temperature is usually maintained near a constant level through thermoregulation, this is true despite a person’s exact normal temperature.
 A person is defined as having hypothermia when their temperature falls below a certain temperature (generally 95.0 °F) or a fever when it goes above a certain temperature (generally 100.9 °F).